Skip to main content

 Save the filter, not the search

-A saved feed on "$5M+ commercial in LA + Long Beach + Santa Monica" is the single highest-leverage object on a BD calendar.
+A saved feed on "$5M+ commercial in LA + Long Beach + Santa Monica" is the single highest-leverage object on a sales calendar.
 Re-running the search every morning is wasted motion; the feed is meant to push new permits to you as they hit.

 3. 3